Get

 Educate Folks

-Now would be a good time to educate other people about pets with disabilities.
+Now would be a good time to educate others about pets with disabilities.
 Many people do not know exactly what caring for one of these animals actually entails.
-Many might think that they don’t have what it takes without realizing how wrong they might be.
+They might think that they don’t have what it takes, without realizing how mistaken they might be.

 Plus, it is a great way to end the stigma around disabled pets being disposable.